MuddamMadhuri/Sustainable-Development/README.md

 # Sustainable-Development
-It is a webpage over sustainable Development
+It is a website over sustainable Development